gomorpheus/morpheus-docs/experimental/innodb/fullManualSetup.rst

            cluster = dba.createCluster("A")

     * Add additional nodes to this cluster.
-(This should be the nodes at the same site)
+(This should be the nodes at the same site) (Accept the default to Clone)

         .. code-block:: bash